 First, in terms of the absolute number of urban people, we follow Acemoglu et al. (2002), who built on Bairoch (1998) and judged urbanization to have started once a location could support over 5,000 urban inhabitants.
 Since grid cells closer to the equator are larger, we normalize by area and define the Bairoch rule in terms of the smallest cell that supported an urban population greater than 5,000 in the year 2000.
-That cell turns out to have had a size of 881 square kilometers, so our threshold for the absolute number of urban people is actually 5.67 urban inhabitants per square kilometer.
-This value is then applied to grid cells of other sizes, offering a consistent measure of economic activity for cross-sectional comparison purposes.
+That cell turns out to have had a size of 881 square kilometers, so our threshold for the absolute number of urban people is actually 5.67 urban inhabitants per square kilometer.8 This value is then applied to grid cells of other sizes, offering a consistent measure of economic activity for cross-sectional comparison purposes.
 For comparison, we also use a lower threshold of one person per square kilometer.
 At the equator, this corresponds to approximately 3,000 urban inhabitants per grid cell.

 For robustness, we compare results with the number of urban people against results based on the fraction of people who are urban, for which we follow Williamson (1988) and many others and consider a range of thresholds of 10, 25, and 50 percent.
+We note that there is a certain subtlety associated with the interpretation of these percentage measures.
+One may be inclined to think about these measures as signaling the existence of bigger cities, but this is not correct.
+The percentage measures are strictly concerned with the rate of urbanization, defined as the percentage of the population living in urban areas, observed at the grid cell level.
+In reality, a certain measurement may therefore refer to multiple cities per grid cell, and the percentage measures do also not distinguish between grid cells with different overall population sizes.

-Figure 2 presents the geographic distribution of the duration since transition at the 10 percent level.
+Figure 2 presents the geographic distribution of the duration since transition to the 5.67 urban inhabitants per square kilometer level.
 Maps for the other thresholds have a similar appearance, and formal summary statistics are presented at the end of this section.
 The long time period and detailed spatial resolution of the data set raises potential concerns about inaccuracy in the estimated population of each cell, particularly in earlier time periods and for rural people.
 In practice, however, our results depend only on the urban counts in more recent years.
-Ninety-nine percent of all cells that achieved 10 percent urbanization as shown in Figure 2 did so in the last 400 years.
+Ninety-nine percent of all cells that achieved 10 percent urbanization did so in the last 400 years.
 Among the cells that reached 50 percent urbanization, 99 percent occurred within the past 170 years.
 In other words, nearly all the historic urbanization addressed in this study occurred in the modern period and has been relatively well measured.
-The grid cells around ancient civilizations, such as the southern Mediterranean region or Central America, often did not reach even the 10 percent urbanization threshold until recently, and so they are shown lightly shaded in Figure 2.
+The grid cells around ancient civilizations, such as the southern Mediterranean region or Central America, often did not reach the 5.67 urban population density threshold until recently, and so they are shown lightly shaded in Figure 2.

-6 We use the year 2000 as the base year, since that is the last year for which data are available.
+7 We use the year 2000 as the base year, since that is the last year for which data are available.

-7 This smallest of all urbanized grid cells lies above the Arctic Circle, along the northern coast of Norway.
+8 This smallest of all urbanized grid cells lies above the Arctic Circle, along the northern coast of Norway.
 A threshold of 5,000 urban people divided by its area of 881 square kilometers yields the 5.67 urban people per square kilometer.